MatejKis/zuite/README.md

 ## Installation

+1. Clone this directory to your device
+2. Move to the directory
+3. Run `zig build install --prefix /usr/local`

+*Note: The part `/usr/local` determines the install location of the app.
+It therefore can be changed to whatever suits your needs.
+For example, if you do not have superuser privilages, you can instead use a location which wouldn't require them.*

 ## Usage
 Run command ``zuite`` in a directory you want to test.
 Tests will be run for every .zig file prefixed `t_` or `test_`.